 240km east of Aberdeen, UK, in Central North Sea

-The Eastern Trough Area Project (Etap) is an integrated development of nine different reservoirs, located 240km east of Aberdeen, UK, in the Central North Sea.
+The Eastern Trough Area Project (Etap) is an integrated development of seven different reservoirs located 240km east of Aberdeen, UK, in the Central North Sea.

-Six separate fields are operated by BP: Marnock, Mungo, Monan, Machar, Mirren and Madoes (the M fields); and three by Shell: Heron, Egret and Skua fields (the Heron cluster).
+The development originally included nine reservoirs, two of which have ceased production.
+Six separate fields are operated by BP, namely Marnock, Mungo, Monan, Machar, Mirren and Madoes (the M fields).
+Three are operated by Shell, namely Heron, Egret and Skua fields (the Heron cluster).
+The Egret and Skua fields ceased production later.
 All fields are geographically located within a 35km area.

 The facility can handle up to 120,000bpd.
-The gas produced is exported at approximately 250 million standard cubic feet per day.
-The project generates around 1,100t per day of natural gas liquid products such as condensate.
+The gas produced is exported at approximately 440 million standard cubic feet (Mscf) per day.
+The project generates around 1,100t of natural gas liquid products such as condensate each day.

-Marnock, a gas-condensate accumulation, is a high pressure / high temperature field, at about 9,000psi and 300°F. The field is notable due to the variations in gas richness, with liquid yields ranging from 30 billion barrels / mft³ in the east to 1.7 billion barrels / mft³ in the west.
+Marnock, a gas-condensate accumulation, is a high pressure and high-temperature field at about 9,000psi and 300°F. The field is notable due to the variations in gas richness, with liquid yields ranging from 30 billion barrels / million cubic feet (Mft³) in the east to 1.7 Gbbl / Mft³ in the west.
 The development plan involves six near-horizontal wells.
 The accumulation has been developed by natural depletion.

 Mungo is a large oil field with a small gas cap.
 Development drilling was undertaken in several stages.

 Five production wells and a gas injector were pre-drilled, along with the high-angle well used in the Mungo Extended Well test.
-In all, there were 13 development wells.
+There were 13 development wells in all of them.

-The Mirren well is located 13km east of the central processing facility (CPF) and has two production wells.
+The Mirren well is located 13km east of the central processing facility (CPF) with two production wells.

-Mirren is Palaeocene diapir structured and is developed as a subsea with two wells tied back to CPF by a 10in pipe.
+Mirren is a Palaeocene diapir structured and developed as a subsea with two wells tied back to CPF by a 10in pipe.

 Madoes is a subsea cluster tied back to the CPF through a 10in pipeline.
-It is a pressurised Eocene reservoir and is located around 19km south west of the CPF.
+It is a pressurised Eocene reservoir and located around 19km south-west of the CPF.

 The Etap development is based on a CPF over Marnock, which is shared between the fields.
 This consists of a processing, drilling and riser (PDR) platform and a quarters and utilities (QU) platform, sited approximately 60m apart and linked by two bridges.